OpenAI's Sam Altman 'not that worried' about rival Elon Musk's influence in the Trump administration

 OpenAI’s Sam Altman ‘not that worried’ about rival Elon Musk’s influence in the Trump administration

-NEW YORK (AP) — OpenAI CEO Sam Altman, who is in a legal dispute with rival Elon Musk, said said he is “not that worried” about Musk’s influence in the incoming Trump administration.
+OpenAI CEO Sam Altman, who is in a legal dispute with rival Elon Musk, said he is “not that worried” about Musk’s influence in the incoming Trump administration.

 Altman told a New York Times conference Wednesday that he “may turn out to be wrong” but he strongly believes that Musk will do the right thing.